All travellers

 Travel between Hong Kong, Macao and mainland China

-From 6 February, travellers are no longer required to test or quarantine when travelling between Hong Kong and mainland China.
-However, travellers to mainland China who are transiting Hong Kong from a third country or Taiwan or have stayed in a third country or Taiwan in the last seven days require a negative PCR test taken within 48 hours of arrival in the mainland.
+Travellers to mainland China who are transiting Hong Kong from a third country or Taiwan or have stayed in a third country or Taiwan in the last seven days require a negative PCR test taken within 48 hours of arrival in the mainland.
 Children under the age of three are exempt.
+All other travellers are not required to test or quarantine when travelling between Hong Kong and mainland China.

 All control points between Hong Kong and mainland China or Macao have re-opened.
 Ferry crossings between Hong Kong and Shenzhen or Macao, and the high-speed rail service connecting mainland China have resumed.